Designed so we can’t read your mail

 bcrypthash (cost 12), then forgotten.
 We store the hash, never the password. - Your Vault Encryption Key.
 The 256-bit VEK that decrypts your stored OAuth tokens and IMAP credentials is generated on your device, wrapped with a key derived from your password, and uploaded only as ciphertext we cannot unwrap.

-- Your provider OAuth tokens and IMAP passwords in plaintext.
+- Your IMAP passwords, JMAP session blobs, and iCloud app-specific passwords in plaintext.
 They reach the server only as bytes encrypted with your VEK.
-The server holds the bytes; only your device can read them.
+The server holds the bytes; only your device can read them. iCloud uses an app-specific password rather than OAuth because Apple has no public OAuth program for iCloud data; the credential is stored under the same envelope as every other IMAP password.
+(OAuth refresh tokens themselves are a deliberate exception, see the carve-out below.)

 - Proton mailbox passphrases and OpenPGP private keys.
 These stay in your operating system’s keychain.
 They are not synced through the Cloud Vault.
 See the Proton section below.